ANALYSIS | Why Ottawa's LRT inquiry holds lessons for Metrolinx and the GTA | CBC News

 The commissioner found the city and its two key procurement advisers — Infrastructure Ontario and consultant Brian Guest — were inexperienced, which "led to real problems."

-Hourigan also concluded that Infrastructure Ontario had only used this kind of P3 model on hospitals and courthouses, never for light rail systems.
-It took its template from those P3s and used it for Ottawa's LRT.
+Hourigan also concluded that Infrastructure Ontario had only used this kind of funding model on hospitals and courthouses, never for light rail systems.
+It took its template and used it for Ottawa's LRT.

 Same consultant